Last Updated on July 31, 2021 by Oddmund Groette

 - Sin stocks and performance

-Disclosure: I am long both Altria and Philip Morris.
+Disclaimer: I am long both Altria and Philip Morris.
 I am not a financial advisor.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are my opinion – they are not suggestions to buy or sell any securities.